Bhaney44/ChainLinkHackathonSpring2022/README.md

 Repository for 2022 [ChainLink Hackathon](https://chain.link/hackathon).

 # Problem
-How do we create an interchain protocol between the Ethereum and Algorand blockchains?
-The problem requires creating an Algorand datafeed for Chainlink.
-The datafeed will allow Chainlink smart contracts to recieve data from Algorand enabling Chainlink smart contracts to use the Algorand data in automating asset distributions.
+How do we create an interchain protocol between ChainLink and Algorand?
+The problem requires creating a collatoral form of LINK on Algorand.
+The collatoralized LINK will allow Chainlink smart contracts to recieve data from Algorand enabling Chainlink smart contracts to use Algorand data in automating asset distributions.

 # Solution
 Invent a converter for Algorand and Ethereum using Chainlink.
 The converter will allow interoperability between the two blockchains.
 A keystone to the converter is goLink.